North Jutland Brews Up A Feast Of Culinary Delights

 With Denmark considered a world leader in the art of beer making and sporting the world’s 4th largest brewery, North Jutland is home to some of the country’s best microbreweries including Nibe Bryghus in the picturesque market town Nibe, Thisted Bryghus conveniently situated near Denmark’s first and stunning national park in Thy and Restaurant Bryggen with superb views over the Limfjorden.

-For something a little stronger, try Denmark’s famous ‘drink with a kick’ – Aquavit.
-With guided tours of the local distillery, visitors can develop a real taste for this delicious ‘schnapps’, in its various flavours, which has been made in Aalborg for over 160 years.
+For something a little stronger, try Denmark’s famous ‘drink with a kick’ – Aalborg Aquavit.
+With guided tours of the local distillery, visitors can develop a real taste for this delicious ‘schnapps’, in its various flavours, which has been made in Aalborg for nearly 170 years.

 Complementing its drinking establishments, Aalborg draws on North Jutland’s fertile countryside to offer some of the best dining experiences in Denmark.
-Whet the appetite at the award winning Morten’s Kro where celebrity chef Morten Nielsen excites with his exquisite Danish fusion menu in stylish surrounds; savour some of Europe’s tastiest ‘slow food’ Italian at SanGiovanni; graze on Mediterranean influenced cuisine and tapas in the exclusive yet laidback old warehouse setting of Restaurant Rosdahls; or dine like royalty on the Princess Juliana, a Dutch training ship permanently moored on the Limfjord, with delicious Danish cuisine in romantically ship-shape surrounds.
+Whet the appetite at the award winning Morten’s Kro where celebrity chef Morten Nielsen excites with his exquisite Danish fusion menu in stylish surrounds; savour some of Europe’s tastiest ‘slow food’ Italian at SanGiovanni; or dine like royalty on the Prinses Juliana, a Dutch training ship permanently moored on the Limfjord, with delicious Danish cuisine in romantically ship-shape surrounds.

 Venturing further afield along the Limfjorden strait, enjoy the local catch at one of many coastal village restaurants or inns (‘kro’).
 Tucking into freshly caught fish, the world famous Limfjord oysters and large succulent lobsters.
-Alternatively join in one of the many festivals or events, such as the annual Løgstør’s Mussel Festival; the coastal harbour of Skagen’s ‘July’s Great Fish Buffet’ where you can partake in the local fish auction and eat as much fish as you like (); or further out to sea on the island of Læsø, which is well known for its heather fed lamb, heather honey, organic pork and famous Læsø salt.
-The annual Læsø Langoustine Festival attracts over 3,000 feasting spectators as they indulge in this much sort after crustacean.
+Alternatively join in one of the many festivals or events, such as the annual Løgstør’s Mussel Festival in July; the coastal harbour of Skagen’s ‘July’s Great Fish Buffet’ where you can partake in the local fish auction and eat as much fish as you like; or further out to sea on the island of Læsø, which is well known for its heather fed lamb, heather honey, organic pork and famous Læsø salt.
+The annual Læsø Langoustine Festival taking place 2 August attracts over 3,000 feasting spectators as they indulge in this much sort after crustacean.

 With the North Jutland countryside dotted with small-holdings and numerous organic farm shops that are open to the public, a huge variety of produce is readily available to try.
 This includes local specialities such as freshly picked cowberries, wild woodland mushrooms, Vildmose potatoes sprinkled with locally produced ‘Stensalt’, wild boar air cured ham, traditional beech wood smoked venison, Nibe’s famous Lindegaard dairy’s goat cheese and RYAA ICE from Denmark’s oldest dairy Aabybro Mejeri.
 Wine tasting can also be had at North Jutland’s first commercial wine house Glenholm Vineyard in Naesby where you can sip a Bueto (dry red) or Limosa (sweet dessert wine) amongst the vines.